top of page

 You may have heard the phrase 'Listen to your body' before, but what does this mean in terms of postnatal recovery and exercise?

-• Peeing; does an exercise cause you to accidentally leak urine or cause you to need to stop and run to the toilet?
+Does an exercise cause you to accidentally leak urine or cause you to need to stop and run to the toilet?

-• Pressure; do you feel a bulging or heavy sensation in your pelvic floor/groin area that doesn’t feel normal at any time?
+Do you feel a bulging or heavy sensation in your pelvic floor/groin area that doesn’t feel normal at any time?
 This could indicate a pelvic organ prolapse.

-• Pain; does an exercise cause you pain anywhere in your body such as pelvic or back pain?
+Does an exercise cause you pain anywhere in your body such as pelvic or back pain?

-• Peaking; do you notice a doming or peaking down the centre of your belly above and/or below you belly button, this is likely a sign of too much pressure being placed on your core, the movement/exercise you are performing is too challenging currently.
+Do you notice a doming or peaking down the centre of your belly above and/or below you belly button, this is likely a sign of too much pressure being placed on your core, the movement/exercise you are performing is too challenging currently.

 If an exercise aggravates any of these P’s, stop and reconsider your technique, modify to an easier option or you may have to temporarily stop doing this exercise until your strength improves.
 Pushing through despite unwanted symptoms may symptoms them worse or inhibit long term recovery.
 Do not ignore these symptoms.